A first-of-its-kind pilot initiative equipping Oʻahu’s leaders to teach practical, responsible AI skills directly to their teams.

 Why this matters

-Artificial Intelligence (AI) is already present in our workplaces across Hawaiʻi, and there isnʻt always a clear roadmap on AI introduction and usage.
+Artificial Intelligence (AI) is already present in our workplaces across Hawaiʻi, and there isnʻt always a clear roadmap on introduction and usage.

 • Not knowing where to start